 Let me start broad and then get specific because I love the issue.
 I love the concern.

 Historically, it’s the hymnody of the church that has, alongside preaching, been one of the most powerful means by which a church is taught.
-I would guess that in some churches the songs may be more decisive in the way truth is embraced because the preaching is so thin when it comes to doctrinal teaching.
+I would guess that in some churches the songs may be even more decisive in the way truth is embraced because the preaching may be so thin when it comes to doctrinal teaching.
 Of course, the songs may be very thin as well.

 You can sing very thin songs that just repeat even great sentences like “his name is great.”
 That’s true, but does it ever say why it’s great or how the cross grounds its greatness?
 I say amen to the struggle, and I commend every worship team to be vigilant over the lyrics of what their people are singing.